Gulag: Later history

-The Gulag institution was closed by the MVD order Number 20 on January 25, 1960, but forced labor colonies for political and criminal prisoners continued to exist.
+The Gulag institution was closed in compliance with the MVD order Number 20 on 25 January 1960, but forced labor colonies for political and criminal prisoners continued to exist.
 Political prisoners continued to be kept in one of the most famous camps Perm-36 until 1987 when it was closed.
-The Russian penal system, despite reforms and a reduction in prison population, informally or formally continues many practices endemic to the Gulag system, including forced labor, inmates policing inmates, and prisoner intimidation.
-In the late 2000s, some human rights activists accused authorities of gradual removal of Gulag remembrance from places such as Perm-36 and Solovki prison camp.
+Despite its reforms and despite a reduction in the size of the prison population, the Russian penal system informally or formally continues many of the practices which were endemic to the Gulag system, including the subjection of inmates to forced labor, the policing of inmates, and the intimidation of prisoners.
+In the late 2000s, some human rights activists accused the Russian authorities of gradually removing Gulag remembrance from places such as Perm-36 and the Solovki prison camp.